Who qualifies

 The business must also be registered with the ADP.
 These businesses sell either high-technology (including computerized) or low-technology visual aids.

-You can buy a visual aid from a vendor who’s not registered with the ADP, but only in the following cases:
+You can buy a visual aid from a business that is not registered with the ADP, but only in either of the following cases:

-• you need a type of high-technology equipment and there is no registered vendor within 100 km of where you live
+• you need a type of high-technology equipment and there is no registered business within 100 km of where you live

-Follow these steps to apply for buying a visual aid from a non-registered vendor.
+Follow these steps to apply for buying a visual aid from a non-registered business.

 Toronto, Ontario